 Take, for example, this passage from an intriguing new book (by a Navajo cop named Stanley Milford) called The Paranormal Ranger:

 “She captured something extraordinary,” he writes of one case of a woman who set up a wildlife camera near the San Juan River.
-“In the nighttime footage, a small Nigfopot, perhaps a juvenile, seems to suddenly appear–as if shooting up from the ground–beside an aboveground swimming pool before running off to the west, in the same direction as the creature that had been on her porch, perhaps running toward the river and the shelter there.”
+“In the nighttime footage, a small Bigfopot, perhaps a juvenile, seems to suddenly appear–as if shooting up from the ground–beside an above-ground swimming pool before running off to the west, in the same direction as the creature that had been on her porch, perhaps running toward the river and the shelter there.”

-But deception it is, at least in the vast majority of cases, for where are the bones?
-Where is just one piece of indisputable evidence?
+But deception it often is, at least in the vast majority of cases, for where are the bones?
+Where is just one piece of irrefragable evidence?
 Surely there should be at least one femur or cranium; at least a clutch of fur.
-And what about the fact that it seemed to come from somewhere below?

 But also, who is to say the universe is what astronomers describe it as, that it isn’t more spiritual than physical (in many near-death experiences—if those are not also a deception—folks fly past planets and stars toward an incredible distant light).